zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 He also despise the mutual.

 [APZ 166.4] (#apz166 .4) {#apz166 .4 .ref .apz} "Re-life
-He does not convey the mutual through the scrub.” is from the pictographic organism or the prophetic From the organism or the pledge resource, or from the cold resource, or from the genitourism, or The mutual does not convey.
+He does not convey the mutual through the scrub." is from the pictographic organism or the prophetic From the organism or the pledge resource, or from the cold resource, or from the genitourism, or The mutual does not convey.
 Thou shalt not dismantle from it which thou hast nourish mann A man shall not be a man, and a head lifted by dimension.